Ricci flow on surfaces with conic singularities: Linear estimates and existence of the flow

+This excluded element $(0,1)$ corresponds to requiring that the expansion not include the term $\log r$.
 If $\beta$ is rational, or if $g$ is only polyhomogeneous, then we are able to state that the generalized inverse $G$ lies in $\Psi^{-2, 2, E', E'}_b(M)$ for some index set $E'$ which may contain extra terms, including log terms, high up in the index set; however, the initial part of this index set (and hence the exponents in the initial part of the expansion of any solution) up to order $2$ remains the same.
 The fact that the index $r$ in the general definition equals $2$ for the particular kernel $K_G$ turns out to be very helpful.
 This correspond to precisely the order of approximate homogeneity needed to compensate for the fact that the identity operator behaves like $R^{-2}$ at the front face, and $\Delta_g$ is approximately homogeneous of order $2$.
-The index sets of $G$ at the left and right faces are the same because $G$ is a symmetric operator.
-The fact that $E$ does not contain the term $(0,1)$ is because $G$ is the generalized inverse for the Friedrichs extension; the fact that $E$ does not contain $(1,0)$ follows by direct calculation.
+The index sets of $G$ at the left and right faces are equal to one another because $G$ is a symmetric operator.
+The fact that $E$ does not contain the term $(0,1)$ is because $G$ is the generalized inverse for the Friedrichs extension.
+It can also be verified by direct calculation that in fact $E$ does not contain the element $(1,0)$, for if it did, then we could produce a polyhomogeneous element $u = G f$ in the Friedrichs domain which contains a term $u_1(y)r$ this holds because $\Delta_g r = \calO(r^{-1})$.
 We refer to \S 3 of \cite{JMR} for a more careful description of all of these facts.

 Let us say that $A \in \Psi_b^{m,r,\calE}$ is of nonnegative type if $m \leq 0$, $r \geq 0$ and all the terms $(\gamma,s)$ in the index sets $E_{\lf}$ and $E_{\rf}$ are nonnegative and if $(0,s)$ lies in either index set, then $s=0$.
 Proposition 3.27 in \cite{M-edge} implies that if $A$ is of nonnegative type, then $A: \calC^{0,\delta}_b \to \calC^{0,\delta}_b$ is bounded mapping.